zhullyb/monyhar/monyhar/docs/infra/trybot_usage.md

 ## Trying Changes in Dependencies

-It is also possible to run a Chromium try job with a pending CL in a separate repository that is synced via DEPS.
+It is also possible to run a Monyhar try job with a pending CL in a separate repository that is synced via DEPS.
 Normally DEPS files specify the SHA1 revision hash of the dependency.
 But commits that are part of pending CLs are not part of the default